amelial9/DSPy/README.md

-This is practice with DSPy to optimize LLMs.
+This program uses DSPy to optimize LLMs.

 Python version: 3.12